Mantle/Mantle/README.md

  1. Drag and drop `Mantle.xcodeproj` into your application's Xcode project or workspace.
  1. On the "General" tab of your application target, add `Mantle.framework` to the "Embedded Binaries".
- 1. Add `"$(BUILD_ROOT)/../IntermediateBuildFilesPath/UninstalledProducts/include" $(inherited)`
-    to the "Header Search Paths" build setting (this is only necessary for archive builds, but it has no negative effect otherwise).
- 1. **For iOS targets**, add `-ObjC` to the "Other Linker Flags" build setting.
- 1. **If you added Mantle to a project (not a workspace)**, you will also need to add the appropriate Mantle target to the "Target Dependencies" of your application.

 [Carthage](https://github.com/Carthage/Carthage) users can simply add Mantle to their `Cartfile`:
 ```